dragos/dragos-vscode-scala/README.md

 Download an existing [release](https://github.com/dragos/dragos-vscode-scala/releases) and install it in Code by choosing `Install from VSIX` in the Extensions view.

+Make sure you have an existing `.ensime` file before starting code in that directory (`sbt ensimeConfig` should create it if you have [sbt-ensime](https://github.com/ensime/ensime-sbt) already setup)

+### What works

+- errors as you type
+- code completion
+- goto definition (F12 and Alt-F12)

 ## Building

 tl;dr